Finance Barometer 2021 Credit Report Loan Statistics

 Comparing the change in credit sentiment data for each country in the study reveals even more drastic changes in public opinion.

-Despite the significant percentile decrease, the US remains relatively optimistic compared to most countries in the study with a sentiment score of 3.14.
-In 2020, it had the highest average credit sentiment score (4.01) by a very large margin, and what is yet to be seen is if the downward momentum will continue in 2022.
+Despite the significant percentile decrease, the US remains relatively optimistic compared to most countries in the study, with a sentiment score of 3.14.
+In 2020, it had the highest average credit sentiment score (4.01) by a considerable margin, and what is yet to be seen is if the downward momentum will continue in 2022.

-Ukraine, although experiencing the largest percentile increase over the last year (+31.2%), still scored the lowest average vote (2.10).
+Ukraine, although experiencing the most significant percentile increase over the last year (+31.2%), still scored the lowest average vote (2.10).
 In 2020, Ukraine held a meager sentiment score of 1.60.

 Double-digit sentiment improvements were also seen in Estonia (+27.1%), Slovakia (+20,4%), and the Netherlands (+11.8%).